 The pathway is led by Dr. Bharathi Upadhya, associate professor for Internal Medicine and Cardiovascular Medicine and the director of resident research.
 Trainees in this program receive instruction and practical experience in either basic or patient-centered investigation in a resource-rich and mentored environment.

 The Tinsley R. Harrison program offers an in-depth research experience for residents who are considering academic careers as clinical researchers or physician scientists.
 Residents selected for the program are provided with additional protected research time and didactic research training in a small group setting.
 Residents receive training in fundamental research techniques in a wide range of disciplines reflecting the ever increasing multi- and cross-disciplinary nature of biomedical research.

 Residents who are interested in the Tinsley R. Harrison translational research training pathway are encouraged to apply during their intern year.
 However, second-year residents who are already involved in a research project and want the added support that the Tinsley R. Harrison research pathway provides can apply during their second year of residency.
 Residents are encouraged to identify a research mentor early and to carefully plan out a project timeline.
 Tinsley Harrison scholars are given additional elective time for research during their PGY-2 and PGY-3 years to complete their project and write up the results.

 - Train the translational research faculty of the future from within our own ranks.

-The program reflects the dedication of the Department of Internal Medicine to fostering research career opportunities for our residents and for embracing a culture of inquiry.
-This program will develop from within our own multidisciplinary teams of researchers capable of solving the challenges of complex diseases and helping at a local level to prepare the Department to usher in a new era of participatory and personalized care.
+The Tinsley R. Harrison Translational Research Training Pathway reflects the dedication of the Department of Internal Medicine at Wake Forest to foster research career opportunities for our residents and embrace a culture of inquiry.
+This is an excellent opportunity to work within a multidisciplinary team of researchers capable of solving the challenges of complex diseases.
+Below is a list of our current Tinsley Harrison scholars, along with their respective projects and faculty mentors.